10/20/2021

 Chief Executive Officer

 Well, I have a lot of confidence that TSA will get there.
 They've been working hard.
 I think they've been doing a great job during the pandemic in really tough times.
 They also, you know, the same department was instrumental in bringing the tens of thousands of refugees back from Afghanistan.
-So I think we all should give kudos and credit to the Department of Homeland Security, Secretary Mayorkas and the TSA for everything they're doing.
-I'm pretty confident that we'll get there.
-I mean, I think they're implementing vaccine requirements correctly.
-I mean, at United, we have proven that if you just do it, if you put the requirement out there and you're not compromising, you're not wishy washy, you don't waffle, you don't backtrack, you get to over 99 percent.
-And I think they'll do the same thing and we'll get there.
+So I think we all should give kudos and credit to the Department of Homeland Security, Secretary Mayorkas, and the TSA for everything they're doing.
+I'm pretty confident.
+I think they're implementing vaccine requirements correctly.
+I mean, at United, we have proven that if you just do it, if you put the requirement out there and you're not compromising, you're not wishy-washy, you don't waffle, you don't backtrack, you can get to over 99%.
+And I think they'll do the same thing, and we'll get there.

 speaker

 Okay, very good.
-And then just a quick follow up.
-Scott, you talked about hitting your targets with, I think, you know, only 85 to 90 percent of corporate coming back.
-And, you know, there's a lot of talk about premium leisure travel.
-And I'm just curious, is there is there something secular going on with that passenger segment or is this just United catching up to the rest of the industry and just having premium seats that are on par with everybody else?
+And then just a quick follow-up.
+Scott, you talked about hitting your targets with, I think, only 85% to 90% of corporate coming back, and there's a lot of talk about premium leisure travel.
+And I'm just curious, is there something secular going on with that passenger segment, or is this just United catching up to the rest of the industry and just having premium seats that are on par with everybody else?
 Thoughts there?
 Thanks.

 speaker

-Hey, Mike.
-It's Andrew.
-I would tell you it's probably a little of both, although we have really not started to materially change the aircraft mix from when we announced United Nexus a few months ago.
-So we, you know, a lot of that benefits are going to come in 2023 and beyond.
+I would tell you it's probably a little of both, although we have really not started to materially change the aircraft mix from when we announced United Next just a few months ago.
+So we, you know, a lot of that benefit is going to come in 2023 and beyond.
 But there has been an amazing amount of premium leisure business, our being able to sell premium seats in the first class cabin and even in the main cabin with much higher load factors than we've done in the past.
 We're anxious to prove out that this is a permanent change.
-But part of it's clearly that there is more inventory available closer in for these seats because corporate travel hasn't rebounded completely.
-So corporate travel is 100 percent.
-And we'll have to see where the premium leisure yields are.
-I think we have a little bit of balance both and come out with a better outcome given this change, if any of it proves permanent, which again, where Bullitt said it will be is exciting to see.
+But part of it is clearly that there is more inventory available closer in for these seats because corporate travel hasn't rebounded completely.
+So corporate travel is 100%, and we'll have to see where the premium leisure yields are.
+I think we'll have to balance both and come out with a better outcome given this change if any of it proves permanent, which again, we're bullish that it will be.
+It's exciting to see.
 It is pretty material in such a short period of time.
 So we'll have to wait and see for sure because we need to balance that with the corporate demand when it comes back.
-But all that being said, in the unlikely event corporate demand is not 100 percent, we do have other levers to push.
-And this one has become increasingly obvious over the last three months as an opportunity to do something a little bit different and get some more revenue on board the aircraft.
+But all that being said, in the unlikely event corporate demand is not 100%, we do have other levers to push, and this one has become increasingly obvious over the last three months as an opportunity to do something a little bit different and get some more revenue on board the aircraft.

 speaker